 Edit Live Controls

-Once a revision is made to the diagnostic run, user can run the model by clicking the Run button.
-If the run is unsuccessful, IWLive Manager will show an error message about the cause of the failure.
-Otherwise, the user can check the outputs through the standard InfoWater program utilities.
+Once a revision is made to the diagnostic run, you can run the model by clicking Run.
+If the run is unsuccessful, your IWLive Manager will show an error message about the cause of the failure.
+Otherwise, you can check the outputs through the standard InfoWater Pro program utilities.